 Alimony is an incredibly popular bargaining chip with divorcing couples.
 One spouse agrees to pay the other spouse a specific sum of money each year.
 The spouse who receives the alimony payments is required to include those amounts as income for tax purposes.
 The spouse who pays the alimony, however, is allowed to deduct the alimony payments from income for tax purposes.
 Spouses often agree to pay alimony because they get such tremendous tax benefit.
 In some cases, a spouse who pays alimony can even jump down into a lower tax bracket and pay less tax in the end.

 The new tax law completely eliminates the alimony deduction.
 This will probably have two major consequences.
 First, couples may scramble to finalize their divorces before the end of the year.
 The deduction will only be eliminated for couples who finalize their divorce on or after January 1, 2019.
 Second, spouses who do get divorced in the future will probably resist paying alimony.
 This will make divorce negotiations more difficult and drag out the amount of time they take to resolve.

 Consult With a Family Law Attorney

 Are you thinking about getting a divorce?
 It is important to understand that the divorce process is probably going to change significantly because of these changes to the tax law.
 Losing out on deductions for alimony payments, home-related interest payments, and attorney fees will change how you approach the asset division part of your divorce.
 The best thing to do is become familiar with your options and understand how the tax law will affect your specific divorce.

 The North Carolina family law attorneys at Caulder & Valentine can help you through this difficult time and equip you with the tools you need to get through your divorce successfully.
-Call us today to set up a free consultation and learn more.
+Call us today to set up a consultation and learn more.